osixia/container-baseimage/README.md

 ## Overview

 This image takes all the advantages of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) but makes programs optionals to allow more lightweight images and single process images.
-It also define simple directory structure and files to defined quickly how a program (here called service) is installed, setup and run.
+It also define simple directory structure and files to set quickly how a program (here called service) is installed, setup and run.

 So major features are:
- - simple way to install services and multiple process image stacks (runit, cron, syslog-ng-core and logrotate)
+ - Simple way to install services and multiple process image stacks (runit, cron, syslog-ng-core and logrotate) if needed.
- - getting environment variables from **.yaml** and **.json** files
+ - Getting environment variables from **.yaml** and **.json** files.
- - special environment files **.yaml.startup** and **.json.startup** deleted after image startup files first execution to keep the image setup secret.
+ - Special environment files **.yaml.startup** and **.json.startup** deleted after image startup files first execution to keep the image setup secret.
+ - Greats build tools to minimize the image number of layers.

-Like in [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) in a mutliple process container services are supervised by runit and relaunched if they stops.
+ - Like in [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) in a multiple process container services are supervised by runit and relaunched if they stops.

 ## Quick Start